MasaCMS/documentation/01_getting-started/00_quick-start/index.md

 # Quick Start

-Follow this guide to have a running Masa CSM instance running in no time.
+Follow this guide to have a Masa CSM instance running in no time.

 1. Dowload and install [Docker](https://www.docker.com/get-started), if you not already have done so.